 My friend Scott and I are at a Neil Gaiman reading.
-We're both huge fans of Gaiman's comics and we met because of them at the library, when I slipped a disc carrying the hundreds of mythological texts required to understand the latest Sandman.
+We're both huge fans of Gaiman's comics and met because of them at the library.
+I was carrying the hundreds of mythological texts required to understand the latest Sandman, when I slipped a disc and fell.
 Scott took me to the hospital, after a lengthy argument over whether my injury was Kafkaesque.

-My previous friendships felt like dreams that could disappear at any second, but Scott's made me feel like I could disappear at any second, atomized by his kindness and comic-book knowledge.
+My previous friendships had felt like dreams that could disappear at any second, but being friends with Scott made me feel like I could disappear at any second, atomized by his kindness and comic-book knowledge.

 "Remember the last Neil Gaiman reading we went to?
 I don't because of all the absinthe we drank."

 "That was just radiator coolant I found in a dumpster."

 I sigh, my non-memories of that night tainted forever, and try to think of something else to say.

 "I love the intertextuality of Neil Gaiman's comics, because taken to its logical end it means that any text related to Sandman is canon, including the text conversations we used to have about how much we liked Neil Gaiman and each other."